 Core economic health: growth, inflation, employment, and productivity.

-Average retail electricity price paid by Australian households in cents per kilowatt-hour, shown nationally with drill-down by state.
-Compiled from ACCC, AEMC, and AER published data.
+Average retail electricity price paid by households, shown nationally with drill-down by state.

 The annual percentage change in the Consumer Price Index (CPI) — how much more expensive goods and services are compared to a year ago.